-STU JDENT INFORMATION: 1) Your Name: 2) Your E-mail: 3) Track (circle one): Child / Adult / Health 4) Year Entered Program: ОТ HER RELEVANT INFORMATION: 5) Are you subject to the Americans with Disabilities Act: (that is, do you have a documented disability?) ☐ Yes □ No 6) Are you a Foreign National: (that is, are you a citizen of a cour ntry other than US?) ☐ Yes □ No For the academic school year (i.e., August 20, 2012 to August 19, 2013), please check the appropriate boxes below: 7) ARE YOU/HAVE YOU BEEN a) A member of a professional or research society? (e.g., APA, SBM, APS, ABCT) ☐ Yes □ No b) An author or co-author of a paper, poster, or workshop at a pr (i.e, have you or will you have any presentations?) rofessional meeting? ☐ Yes □ No If y es, please enter the total number: c) An author or co-author of an article published in a professional journal or in an edited book? l or scientific ☐ Yes □ No If y es, please enter the total number: d) Involved in grant-supported research: ☐ Yes □ No e) Involved in teaching (taught a course, a class, or TAed)? ☐ Yes □ No f) Involved part-time or more in the delivery of professional serv (e.g., internship or clinical research that provides a clinical serv ☐ Yes □ No
+STL STUDENT INFORMATION: 1) Your Name: 2) Your E-mail: 3) Track (circle one): Child / Adult / Health 4) Year Entered Program: OTI OTHER RELEVANT INFORMATION: 5) Are you subject to the Americans with Disabilities Act: (that is, do you have a documented disability?) ☐ Yes □ No 6) 6) Are you a Foreign National: (that is, are you a citizen of a country other than US?) $\square$ Yes For the academic school year (i.e., August 20, 2012 to August 19, 2013), please check the appropriate boxes below: 7) ARE YOU/HAVE YOU BEEN a) A member of a professional or research society? (e.g., APA, SBM, APS, ABCT) ☐ Yes □ No b) An author or co-author of a paper, poster, or workshop at a professional meeting? (i.e, have you or will you have any presentations?) □ No If y es, please enter the total number: c) An author or co-author of an article published in a professiona journal or in an edited book? l or scientific ☐ Yes □ No If y es, please enter the total number: d) Involved in grant-supported research: ☐ Yes □ No e) Involved in teaching (taught a course, a class, or TAed)? ☐ Yes □ No f) Involved part-time or more in the delivery of professional service.g., internship or clinical research that provides a clinical service. ☐ Yes □ No